 Teams get more

 Send a team of five or more to Summit and get even more.
-Register with the code team and for the price of a classic ticket per team member, and each team member will get:
+Register with the code team and for just $1295 per team member, you'll each get:

 - A Silver pass for each attendee

 - A licence to the videos from Summit 2018

 - A licence to the videos from our Code and Design 2018 conferences

 - And we'll give your team recognition at the event, on screen and from the stage.